ARTICLE

 Clouds are not just referring to swords but also to a non-illuminated consciousness, like when perception is clouded and not definite.
 In the same way, rainbows are not just referring to pentacles (disks) but also to our journey from Earth to Heaven, as we walk on different tones and frequencies along the way.

-Court cards are called masters and, as the name says, are related to different masteries: fire figures are masters in action, water figures are emotional masters, cloud figures are masters of the mind, and rainbow figures are physical masters.
+Court cards are called masters and, as the name says, are related to different masteries: fire figures are masters of action, water figures are emotional masters, cloud figures are masters of the mind, and rainbow figures are physical masters.

-Adventure is the keyword for the knight of rainbow (pentacles), and is symbolized as a little child going towards an unknown and ignored destiny, beyond the visible horizon, so taking the chance of exploring and growing. | |
+Adventure is the keyword for the knight of rainbow (pentacles), and is symbolized as a little child going towards an unknown and ignored destiny, beyond the visible horizon, so taking the chance of exploring and growing.

-Slowing down is the word assigned to the page of rainbow, and shows a tortoise that doesn't hurry in seeking what it holds already within. | |
+Slowing down is the word assigned to the page of rainbow, and shows a tortoise that doesn't hurry in seeking what it holds already within.

-Trust is the word that characteres the page of water (cups), and shows a figure that could be a woman or a man, of uncertain age, openly jumping into the air, trusting in nothing will be lost, not fearing the unknown coming next... |
+Trust is the word that characterizes the page of water (cups), and shows a figure that could be a woman or a man, of uncertain age, openly jumping into the air, trusting that nothing will be lost, not fearing the unknown coming next...

 diamond